Skip to content

 Put options provide downside protection - right to sell at strike price regardless of market price.
 Essentially insurance for stock holdings.
 Annual cost typically 2-8% of stock value depending on volatility, time to expiry, and strike distance from current price.

 Put protection trade-offs: insurance has cost (drags returns 1-3%/year).
 Long-only buy-and-hold typically beats hedged portfolios over 10+ years.
 Best uses: protecting concentrated positions before earnings/known events, hedging during overvalued markets, near-retirement portfolios where loss tolerance low.
-Most retail investors over-pay for protection - sell premium (covered calls) more often profitable than buying premium (puts).
+Protection carries a cost: option buyers pay a volatility premium that, historically, sellers have tended to capture.
+That is the structural difference between buying premium (puts) and selling premium (covered calls).

 Quick example